-A return airway was driven in the Mills seam from the west gangway, No. 30 tunnel to the anticlinal, from which point it was driven good.
+A return airway was driven in the Mills seam from the west gangway, No. 30 tunnel to the anticlinal, from which point it was driven in the rock on a pitch of 60 degrees to the George seam, where it connected with the bottom of an air shaft 60 feet deep, sunk from the surface.